Zest-studi-o/P01-Allotment-gardens/README.md

 - Monstserrat is used for the body text on the site.
 It is a sans-serif font with good readability optimal to use for web.

 - Lobster is used on the logo with a slight drop shadow for better visibility.
 It is a display cursive font.
-The logo leaf icon was taken from font awsome and combined with this font.
+The logo leaf icon was taken from font awesome and combined with this font.

 ### Imagery